Skip to main content

 The current Local Law regulates the parking of an oversize vehicle on private residential land.

-In certain circumstances a Permit will be issued to the owner of the land to permit the parking.
+In certain circumstances a Permit may be issued to the owner or the occupier of the land to permit parking.

-The purpose of the permit assessment is to ensure that the oversize vehicle does not impact on neighbouring properties, public safety or cause damage to Council assets.
+The purpose of the permit assessment is to ensure that the oversized vehicle does not impact on the amenity of the area, neighbouring properties, public safety or cause damage to Council assets.

 Prior to approval being granted a number of considerations will be assessed.

-When applying for a permit, provide as much information as part of an application to outline why consideration should be given.
+When applying for a permit, provide as much information as possible why consideration should be given.

 Can I park my truck on residential land?

-You cannot park your vehicle on residential land if:
+Accept with a permit, you cannot park your vehicle on residential land if:

-• it is in excess of 4.5 tonnes
+• it is in excess of 4.5 tonnes, or

 • it is longer than 7.5 metres